diypa571/MyCppExercises/README.md

-Some good C++ exercises..
+Some good C++ exercises
-I did create them using CodeBlock..
+I did create them using CodeBlock, they C++ Codeblock projects